-This course is being offered as an Hyflex format.
-Class meetings will take place according to the class schedule.
-Some students will be physically in-class, whereas others will be online.
+For Hyflex courses, class meetings will take place according to the class schedule.
+Some students may be physically in-class, whereas others will be online.
 The instructor may have to alter some of the class format, schedule, contents and grading percentages due to the application of this novel format.